vss84/MonteCarloSim/README.md

 # coinflip
-Coin toss monte carlo simulation
+Utilizing monte carlo simulation principles applied to a game of coin toss to calculate the expected returns with fair betting odds